A&W and CARSTAR both had something in common last night in Junior Babe Ruth action at Twillman Field in Harley park.

 Regan Meisenheimer doubled in the game for CARSTAR while Alex Wright, Jake Esser, Eli Pearcy, Arliss Caldwell and J.T.
 Washington each singled.

-For KFC, Ryan Sprigg had two singles while Tavious Brazil, Dalton Bealmer and Joel Concannon each had one single.
+Page 2 of 2 - For KFC, Ryan Sprigg had two singles while Tavious Brazil, Dalton Bealmer and Joel Concannon each had one single.